paweljakubas/j-random-matrices/chapters/algebra.md

 (g) reset the state of the generator.

 ## Testing matrix properties
+In the coming chapters we will develop many techniques and recipies, and to have reasonable confidence the proposed solution is correct we will adapt **property testing**.
+The scheme I will adopt is following:
+1. Implement a concept **C** (eg. transpose, SVD, ...)
+2. Refer to the facts, formulas, lemmas and proofs of mathematics and construct **leftEq R rightEq ** Here both leftEq and rightEq can contain the concept C (and possibly others) and establish relation R (eg. =, <=, ...)
+3. As both leftEq and rightEq, in general, act on sequence of arrays we will need to deliver it.
+Very often they will need to be special arrays, due to the shape or the array type constraints
+4. Rather than handcrafting the arrays we will rely on the generated array instances.
+The developments of previous section will be very useful indeed
+5. We will repeat the experiment many times, with the expectation that in every experiment the property we are verifying holds

+This is a standard procedure, for example in Haskell development, were we construct a property, implement `Arbitrary` instances, and then upon property testing, proper array instances are generated and the property is tried with them.
+As I am convinced this is the proper and the required approach I will adopt it as well here.

 ## Elementary operations in matrix
 There are three elementary operations we are going to cover here, all three in the context of both rows and columns.